andrewheberle/jwks-to-pem/README.md

 ```

 If changes to the keys are made, HAProxy is then reloaded to pick up the changes.

+The command also supports a "cron" option (see below) to run on a schedule.

 ## Command Line Options